snarfblam/hasher-js/README.md

 ## Tests

-Unit tests are found in the `/test` directory.
-After building the project, run launch the local server (`npm run start`).
+Tests are found in the `/test` directory.
+First make sure to build the project: `npm run build`, then build the tests: `npm run build-test`.
+After building launch the local server: `npm run start`.
 Tests are performed in the browser by accessing the page at `http://localhost:8000/test`.

-To host the page on a web server, simply copy the contents of the `/dist` directory, omitting `/dist/index.js`.
+If changes are made inside the `/src` directory, you need to rebuild the project *first*, then rebuild the test.
+Failure to build the project first means you will be testing an old version of the bundle.
+Unit tests, however, will still test code in its current state.
+If changes are made inside the `/test` directory, you only need to re-build the tests.

 ## Files